Ethics Information for Members of Boards & Commissions (AS 39.52)

 This is an introduction to AS 39.52, the Alaska Executive Branch Ethics Act.
 This guide is not a substitute for reading the law and its regulations.
 State board and commission members who have further questions should contact their board chair or staff.

 The Ethics Act applies to all current and former executive branch public employees and members of statutorily created boards and commissions.

 Scope of Ethics Act (AS 39.52.110)

 Service on a state board or commission is a public trust.
 The Ethics Act prohibits substantial and material conflicts of interest.
-Further, board or commission members cannot improperly benefit financially or personally from their actions as board or commission members.
+Further, board or commission members, and their immediate family, may not improperly benefit, financially or personally, from their actions as board or commission members.
 The Act does not, however, discourage independent pursuits, and it recognizes that minor and inconsequential conflicts of interest are unavoidable.

 Misuse of Official Position (AS 39.52.120)

 Members of boards or commissions may not use their positions for personal gain or to give an unwarranted benefit or treatment to any person.
 For example, board members may not:

 - use their official positions to secure employment or contracts;

 - accept compensation from anyone other than the State for performing official duties;